What is Query Completion?

 When you hover over the columns of Query Completion, you will be able to check the different Query Completion metrics for a particular day.

-When you can compare the Query Completion metric for two distinct durations.
+You can compare the Query Completion Metric for two distinct durations.
+The graph appears as below.

 You change the graph by changing the Filter by option to percentage to view a line graph.